 While achieving high returns from invested treasury funds is less important to the Council than the need to limit the risk of loss, the size of the portfolio means that changes in fund allocation and strategy have a significant impact on income.
-The Council is reviewing the level of advice it currently contracts along with the investment decision making processes and protocols in conjunction with the Finance and
+In the coming year, the level of investment in Pooled funds will be weighed against the need to take out external borrowing to fund major capital programmes i.e. the Waste Vehicle replacement programme.